Everything You Need to Know About RDF

 ;

-symbol may be used to repeat the subject of of triples that vary only in predicate and object RDF terms.
+symbol may be used to repeat the subject of of triples that vary only in predicate and object terms.

 # this is not a complete turtle document